-The NPS is an initiative of the government to extend pension benefits to all Indian citizens.
+The National Pension System is an initiative of the government to extend pension benefits to all Indian citizens.
 It is mandatory for central-government employees and the employees of some state governments to invest in the NPS.
 As per the earlier government directive, private-sector employees were proposed to be given a choice between the Employees' Provident Fund Organisation (EPFO) and the NPS which was later withdrawn.
 The employee contribution is generally 10 per cent of the basic salary and DA, with a matching contribution made by the employer.
 For central-government employees, the contribution by the government has been raised to 14 per cent.
 You can open two types of account under NPS - Tier I and Tier II.
 Now there is an additional account called Tier II - Tax Saver Scheme (NPS - TTS) available only for central- government employees.

 Features of NPS

 Investment objective and risks